 After two seasons at the first assistant, Tierney stepped down to become the volunteer assistant and to take more responsibilities with the Pioneers’ camp operations.

-In his three seasons with the Pioneers, Tierney has helped the program amass an impressive 36-15 overall record (.706) and an even more impressive 16-3 conference mark.
+In his four seasons with the Pioneers, Tierney has helped the program amass an impressive 50-20 overall record (.714) and an even more impressive 22-4 conference mark.

-Tierney's impact on the student-athletes at Denver has already resulted in three USILA Second Team All-American, one USILA Third Team All-American, six USILA All-America Honorable Mention selections, two USILA Scholar All-Americans, one ECAC Offensive Player of the Year, two ECAC Rookie of the Year award winners, one ECAC Defensive Player of the Year and Specialist of the Year, nine All-ECAC First Team selections and eight All-ECAC Second Team selections.
+Tierney’s impact on the student-athletes at Denver has already resulted in one USILA First Team All-American (program’s first), three USILA Second Team All-American, one USILA Third Team All-American, nine USILA All-America Honorable Mention selections, five USILA Scholar All-Americans, one ECAC Offensive Player of the Year, two ECAC Rookie of the Year award winners, one ECAC Defensive Player of the Year and Specialist of the Year, 12 All-ECAC First Team selections and 11 All-ECAC Second Team selections.